 What are affiliate marketing programs?

-Affiliate marketing programs involve a brand recruiting content creators (“affiliates”) to promote its brand, products, or services.
-Affiliates can be influencers, bloggers or vloggers, or well-known personalities who have an established base of loyal, engaged followers.
+Affiliate marketing programs involve a brand recruiting content creators and entrepreneurs (“affiliates”) to promote its brand, products, or services.
+Affiliates can be influencers, bloggers or vloggers, or well-known creatives and personalities who have an established base of loyal, engaged followers.
 Think of a food blogger promoting their favorite pots and pans as an example.

 Affiliates share trackable affiliate links to the brand’s website on their blog and social media posts, websites, newsletters, or other marketing channels.
-In many cases, the affiliate also creates promotional content for the brand — a blog post or a video, for example — and includes those links for the viewer to get further information or buy the product.
+In many cases, the affiliate also creates promotional content for the brand — a blog post, video, or product review, for example — and includes those links for the viewer to get further information or buy the product.
 This both drives sales for the business, and creates brand awareness among a larger audience — at a lower cost.

 The affiliate, in turn, gets commission every time someone makes a purchase through their affiliate link.
 This allows them to earn passive income while they drive traffic, generate leads, and increase sales for your small business.